 Separation anxiety is a panic attack that affects dogs who are scared to be alone.
-It’s a phobia – much like a fear of heights or snakes or spiders in humans.
+It’s a phobia – much like a fear of heights, snakes, or spiders in humans.
 Like any version of fear or anxiety, a dog has no control over it.
-Dogs who experience separation anxiety become extremely distressed when they’re alone, and even when they anticipate being left alone.
+Dogs who experience separation anxiety become extremely distressed when they’re alone and even when they anticipate being left alone.

 Common Symptoms include:

-- Destruction, especially at exit points such as window and doors, sometimes to the point of self-injury
+- Destruction, especially at exit points, sometimes to the point of self-injury

 - Excessive vocalization: whining, barking, howling

 - Elimination (accidents in the house), drooling, vomiting, diarrhea

 - Anxiety when you’re getting ready to leave

 - Lack of interest in food while alone

 Unfortunately, we can’t explain to our dogs that we’ll be home soon and that it’s safe to be alone.
 Separation anxiety isn’t something they can just “get over.”
 The constant fear and behavior problems don’t go away on their own